gorencnace/MiniApp1/README.md

 # MiniApp1
-First assigment for PBP course, for mor info check **Mini App 1 Specification.pdf**
+First assigment for PBP course, for more info check **Mini App 1 Specification.pdf**